Sterling Hayden: Communist Party and HUAC

 In September 1947, the House Committee on Un-American Activities (HUAC) subpoenaed ten screenwriters and directors (known later as the "Hollywood Ten") as part of an investigation into "subversive" elements in the film industry.
 Immediately, a large group of movie luminaries, including Hayden, formed the Committee for the First Amendment to protest what they perceived as political harassment.
 In the next few years, as the Second Red Scare gripped the U.S., the HUAC expanded its probe to include all entertainment industry professionals with suspected links, past or present, to the CPUSA.
 Consequently, Hayden became a target.

 In 1950, fearful that "his past might cost him his future", the actor sought the aid of entertainment lawyer Martin Gang, known as the best "clearance lawyer" in Hollywood.
 Gang first sent a letter to FBI Director J. Edgar Hoover, asking about "an unnamed client who had joined the Party as a youthful indiscretion, now regretted it, and wanted to clear his name."
 Hoover recommended talking to the local FBI people, "so that if anybody subsequently makes a complaint we'll know he [the unnamed client] is all right as far as we're concerned.
 Gang then met with HUAC Chief Counsel Frank Tavenner to work out an acceptable format for Hayden's testimony.

 Upon Gang's advice—and in a decision that would haunt Hayden—the actor agreed to become a "friendly witness" and "name names".
 He later said, "the FBI made it very clear to me that, if I became an 'unfriendly witness', I could damn well forget the custody of my children.
 I didn't want to go to jail, that was the other thing."
 The HUAC subpoenaed Hayden in late March 1951.
 On April 10, he testified before the Committee in Washington, D.C. that joining the Party was "the stupidest and most ignorant thing I have ever done in my life".
 He added that after he quit the Party, actress Karen Morley tried to persuade him to rejoin but he refused.

-Due to his decorated war service in the Marines, and his decision to cooperate with the Committee, Hayden received favorable press coverage during this period.
-But Victor Navasky reminds us that the actor "named his former mistress, Bea Winters (his agent's secretary), who had recruited him into the Party.
+Due to his decorated war service in the Marines, and his decision to cooperate with the committee, Hayden received favorable press coverage during this period.
+But Victor Navasky wrote that the actor "named his former mistress, Bea Winters (his agent's secretary), who had recruited him into the Party.
 He also named, among others, Robert Lees, Karen Morley, Maurice Murphy, and Abraham Lincoln Polonsky.
 The result was that he ended up as a hero to the public but a coward to himself".
 For decades afterward, Hayden expressed remorse over his testimony.
 In his autobiography he wrote, "I don't think you have the foggiest notion of the contempt I have had for myself since the day I did that thing."
 Because of his cooperative testimony, Hayden was "cleared" by the HUAC and avoided the Hollywood blacklist.